yuejiaointel/oneDAL/INSTALL.md

 - To build oneDAL to include only debug symbols, run:

             make -f makefile daal oneapi_c PLAT=lnx32e REQDBG=symbols

+It is possible to integrate various sanitizers by specifying the REQSAN flag, available sanitizers are dependent on the compiler.

+- To integrate [AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer) in a debug oneDAL build (recommended), run:

+    _Note: Windows support of REQSAN in oneDAL is experimental, static AddressSanitizer can be set with value: static_

+            make -f makefile daal oneapi_c PLAT=lnx32e REQSAN=address REQDBG=yes

+- To integrate [MemorySanitizer](https://github.com/google/sanitizers/wiki/memorysanitizer) in a debug oneDAL build, run:

+    _Note: Clang and Clang-derived compilers (including the Intel DPC++ compiler) support additional sanitizers such MSan, TSan, and UBSan_

+            make -f makefile daal oneapi_c PLAT=lnx32e REQSAN=memory REQDBG=yes

 - To build oneDAL with gcov code coverage tool integration, run: